MultiSafepay/docs/content/payment-methods/bank-transfer.md

 # Activation

-You can activate Bank Transfer yourself in your dashboard.
+You can activate bank transfers yourself in your dashboard.

 <details id="how-to-activate-bank-transfer">
-<summary>How to activate Bank Transfer</summary>
+<summary>How to activate bank transfers</summary>
 <br>

 1. Sign in to your <a href="https://merchant.multisafepay.com" target="_blank">MultiSafepay dashboard</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i>.